emfcamp/badge-2024-documentation/docs/using-the-badge/spaceagon-assembly.md

 ### Step 6: Disconnect the battery cable

-Now remove the plastic battery connector:
+Now remove the plastic battery connector by pulling the connector, **not the wires**:

 ![Battery connector on the board](../images/spaceagon-assembly/step-06-battery-1.jpg){: style="width:550px;height: auto;" }